IOTA Trading Predictions For 2021 Onwards

 Like the rest of the cryptocurrency market, the remainder of 2021 is looking uninspired.
 However, IOTA is a very cheap cryptocurrency offering a particularly low entry point into the cryptomarket, with great scalability potential.

 IOTA is also likely to show some recovery over the next three to four months, as well as providing opportunities for profitable swing trading.
 These volatile trading cycles allow for this type of short term investment, however, long term growth is likely to be slow during the remainder of 2021.
-Despite this, IOTA is up 179% this year to date, even with the bear market in place.
+Despite this, IOTA is up 460.27% in an year, even with the bear market in place.

 However, into 2022 things are looking good for IOTA, particularly given their move into the decentralized financial market which is taking place currently.
 The IOTA 2.0 decentralized system went live on the 2nd of June 2021, spelling a new era for IOTA: